SteepleChase Records

 SteepleChase Records is a jazz record company and label based in Copenhagen, Denmark.
 SteepleChase was founded in 1972 by Nils Winther, who was a student at Copenhagen University at the time.
 He began recording concerts at Jazzhus Montmartre, where many American musicians performed, and was given permission by some of the artists to release the material commercially.

 SteepleChase became a haven for many artists who were without contracts with larger labels at the time.
-In 1987, the label also started the classical label Kontrapunkt.
+In 1987, the company started a subsidiary classical music label, Kontrapunkt.

 Discography

 1000/31000 Series

-The main series of albums released on the Steeplechase label beginning in 1972 had catalog numbers starting at SCS 1001 and when compact discs were introduced in the late 1980s catalog numbers added a 3 before the 1000 series number.
+The main series of albums released on the SteepleChase label beginning in 1972 had catalog numbers starting at SCS 1001.
+When compact discs were introduced in the late 1980s, catalog numbers added a 3 before the 1000 series number.

 33100 SteepleChase LookOut Series

 The SteepleChase LookOut Series releases contemporary new jazz since 2012.

 6000 Classics Series

-The SteepleChase 6000 Classics series released 36 albums of archive material from 1978 and on.
+The SteepleChase 6000 Classics series released 44 albums of archive material from 1978 and on.